 David does a good job in the interview of quoting from memory the words of those with higher spiritual authority than himself, rather than offering his own views on things, but towards the end of the two hours Rick pushes a little harder to try and get an answer to the question of what enlightenment actually is.
 It is not surprising that this line of questioning quickly leads us into a quagmire of contradictory evidence.
 What at first seems like such a simple objective – to define enlightenment – is actually very elusive.
 After all, if it could be defined, then we could all go out and find who has it, and get some of it.
 That would be a rational approach.

 There are many conflicting statements on the matter, even those given by high authorities like Ramana and Poonja are contradictory.
-On the one hand, statements by Ramana speak of only a handful of ‘fully’ enlightened souls in the world, and he confirmed the enlightenement only of two beings.
+On the one hand, statements by Ramana speak of only a handful of ‘fully’ enlightened souls in the world, and he confirmed the enlightenement only of a couple.
 Poonja said to many of his followers that they were ‘enlightened’, but later listed to David only a handful of people as ‘fully’ enlightened.
 Nisargadatta Maharaj seemed to consider a slightly different set of people to be enlightened.
 These three saints who are normally considered to be enlightened were very different people and so our definition of enlightenment would seem to encompass quite different human manifestations.

 If enlightenment is very rare, then this contradicts the mission of buddha at the gaspump, which is about interviewing ‘ordinary spiritually awakening people’, who clearly need to be in some abundance in the world if there is to be any material for interviews.
 So Rick was keen to establish in the interview whether we really should go by the ‘Gold Standard’ of enlightenment exhibited by Ramana himself, in which case there might be no-one alive today who is enlightened.
 David seems to hold this view, although expanding it a little to include a handful of immediate disciples and saints associated with Arunachala, including Poonja and Nisargadatta.
 But even with this narrow circle, David is forced I think to accept a definition that allows different degrees of enlightenment or different manifestations of it.
 And once we establish a spectrum of awakening experiences, this might well open the door to extend the concept right down to include ‘everyday enlightenment’ experiences which are rather more common, as Rick would have us do.

 Ramana himself said that it was the calmness of mind one felt in their presence, and the equanimity shown to others which were marks of an enlightened person.
 Certainly it was this that most new visitors to the ashram used as confirmation that Ramana was in possession of that state.
-But if we allow different manifestations of enlightenment then it need not always be so.
-Following this line of reasoning, Rick asked if enlightenment can’t be linked to any particular set of personal characteristics, then might it be possible for a child molester to be enlightened?
+But perhaps if we allow different manifestations of enlightenment then it need not always be so.
+Following this line of reasoning, Rick asked if enlightenment can’t be linked to any particular set of personal characteristics, then might it be possible for a murderer to be enlightened?
 After all, even when we have a tight definition of enlightened, there are examples of what would be considered ‘bad’ behaviour – even Nisargadatta was a chain smoker and grew agitated when he gave up smoking, likewise Poonja seems to have been a sort of terrorist at some point.
 David gives an explanation of body karmas playing themselves out after enlightenment – but I think it is still a good question to ponder given that we traditionally judge our spiritual leaders largely by their morality.

 The rational person at this point will likely throw their hands up in the air and despair.
 It seems that enlightenment cannot be defined.
 We cannot decide even if it exists in degrees.
 And any effort to attain it may well be pointless.
 And even those who have attained it may or not be nice people whom we would wish to emulate anyway.